mainettis/darksun/docs/workflow.md

 This command will convert, compile, pack and install a module file into your modules folder.
 This will make it available immediately to the toolset when you open it.
 If you're given the option to open the module via a folder tree, take that option.
 If you've [updated your repository](#updating-your-forked-repository), this module file will be the most current module we're using.

+#### Errors

+It is possible that you could receive some script compilation errors during the build process.
+If you're not working on scripts, this shouldn't be happening, so please contact @tinygiant on the Dark Sun discord with the error information (screenshot of the output is preferred) and we'll get it fixed.
+If you are working on scripts, fix your errors and re-attempt.
+If you are getting compilation errors you don't understand or can't otherwise resolve, please see the [questions](#questions) for contact information.

 ## Adding Content

 #### Toolset